ubsuny/data-analysis-final20/GPS/wiki.md

 Second, the data for these results are provided in `CSV` and `Excel` formats.
 I opt to use `CSV` because that data form is overall more accessible and less bulky.

 Third, most of the background data processing is done in my own custom made `.py` files.
 For two reasons, really:  that the code is out of sight so more of the space can be used for discussion and that unit testing can be performed on some of the statistically invariant functions.
-A deeper dive into this code (and the code in this notebook) can be found in the `readme` in the github.
+A deeper dive into this code (and the code in this notebook) can be found in the `readme` and `code` in the github repository.

-Fourth, all data can be found in the `data` folder and the figures in the `figures` folder.
+Fourth, all data can be found in the `data` folder, the figures in the `figures` folder, and the code in the `utitlity` folder.
 This is an act of cleanliness.

 Fifth, the motion I chose to imitate is rather simple; walking in a straight line does not generalize to higher orders of motion or equations of other forces.
 So, my experiment can only be replicated as it by walking in a straight line.